Renderers

 When mounted, the renderer:

-1. Creates a Three.js scene with camera, lighting, and WebGL renderer
+2. Creates a Three.js scene with camera and lighting

-2. Loads the VRM model via GLTFLoader with the VRM plugin
+3. Loads the VRM model via GLTFLoader with the VRM plugin (using MToonNodeMaterial for WebGPU)

 When speak(audio) is called: